flutter/samples/CONTRIBUTING.md

 wait on one of the above folks before merging the code.
 Have it reviewed by someone you trust on your own team, and then merge it.

-If you're adding a new sample, updating a sample you've never worked on before, though, or changing something that's a meta-concern like the CI setup, web hosting, project setup, etc., please include one of the primary maintainers as a reviewer.
+However, if you're adding a new sample, updating a sample you've never worked on before, or changing something that's a meta-concern like the CI setup, web hosting, project setup, etc., please include one of the primary maintainers as a reviewer.